MAY 2023 – SPRING BRINGS INCREASED MARKET ACTIVITY

-In April 2022, we saw a nearly 34% decrease in residential property sales over the previous year, while our total listing inventory increased by 12% to 1,334 listings in total.
-Average and median prices have seen a small price drop since last month – however, the overall average price (all residential property categories combined) is still sitting 21% above the same time last year, landing at $930,207.
-At this time we are still sitting in a sellers market with low inventory levels.
+In April 2023, we saw only a 26% decrease in residential property sales over the previous year, while our total listing inventory increased by over 45% to 1,946 listings in total.
+The overall average price (all residential property categories combined) is sitting nearly 14% below the average during the same time last year, landing at $796,91.

 SINGLE FAMILY HOME MARKET UPDATE

-In the Single Family Home bracket we saw a sales decrease of 38% coupled with a nearly 49% increase in inventory over April of last year.
-Although sales decreased and the inventory selection has expanded, we are still in a seller’s market at this time.
+In the Single Family Home bracket we saw a sales decrease of 23% coupled with a 33% increase in inventory over April of last year.

 TOWNHOUSE MARKET UPDATE

-The townhouse market is also still going strong.
-A 20% increase in inventory has left townhomes making up 13% of all available listings.
-The average sale price finished at $774,601 – an increase of about 21% over the average from the same month last year.
+The townhouse market is still in high demand.
+Despite a 62% increase in inventory townhomes have continued to make up less than 15% of all available listings.
+The average sale price finished at $696,114 – a 10% decrease from the average of the same month last year.

 CONDO MARKET UPDATE

-The condo market has seen a decrease in sales in comparison to this time last year.
-Unlike the other home categories, we continue to see large decreases in inventory this year over last.
-The sales decreased by 32% while the inventory decreased by 23%!
+The condo market has also seen a decrease in sales in comparison to this time last year.
+Like the other home categories, we continue to see increases in inventory this year over last.
+The sales decreased by 20% while the inventory increased by 69%.

 SUPPLY & DEMAND